mde/ejs/tutorial.md

 -   point your mobile phone's browser to your computer on port 4000
 -   OR open up your favorite phone simulator and go to [http://localhost:4000](http://localhost:4000)
--   OR resize your browser to at least 480px wide
+-   OR resize your browser to at most 480px wide

 ### Generate a resource